Wednesday, November 30, 2011

 Clos Pegase Winery

-Clos Pegase Winery near Calistoga makes one of the very best Napa Valley Pinot Noirs we have ever tasted.
+Clos Pegase Winery near Calistoga makes one of the most appealing Napa Valley Pinot Noirs we have tasted.
 It also has an interesting modern art display.

 Clos Pegase Winery has an Estate Tasting for $20 and a Reserve Tasting for $35.
+(Check for current prices.)
 Club Members receive a 20% discount on wine and everyone can get a 10% discount on six bottles or 15% on a case.
 Our server, Steve, was very professional and informative.
-Clos Pegase also has some modern artwork that makes it worthwhile to visit the winery even if you don't taste.
-We were pleasantly surprised at how good their wines were for the money and were blown away by the Pinot Noir.
-We highly recommend a visit to Clos Pegase.
+Clos Pegase also has some modern artwork that makes it worthwhile to visit the winery even if you don't do a tasting.
+We were pleasantly surprised at how good their wines were for the money, especially the Pinot Noir and highly recommend a visit to Clos Pegase.

 If you can't make it there for a visit, you might want to try some of their wines, especially the Pinot Noir.
 Be sure to get only the 2008, though, because this appears to be a special year for their PN and it is the only PN of theirs we tasted.
 The Wine Enthusiast says of the 2008, "Quite a nice Pinot Noir and in fact the winery's best in a number of years."